Information for professionals

 What we offer

-We provide genetic counselling across the West Midlands, through a combination of virtual and face to face clinics, depending on clinical needs.
+We provide genetic counselling across the West Midlands, through a combination of virtual and face-to-face clinics, depending on clinical needs.
 This is provided by Consultant Clinical Geneticists and Genetic Counsellors.
 Find out more about the team.

-We see patients for diagnostic, predictive (pre-symptomatic) and carrier testing.
+We see patients for diagnostic, predictive (pre-symptomatic), confirmatory and carrier testing.
 We offer preconception counselling, prenatal counselling and assessment for hereditary disorders and congenital defects affecting foetuses, newborns, children and adults.
 Assessing risk and/or identifying a genetic diagnosis can personalise management and therapy options and offer reproductive choices to individuals wishing to start a family.

 Clinic Locations